fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 The Aperture Agents utilize a modified version of the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) to regulate the flow of incoming requests.
-In this algorithm, every flow is required to obtain tokens from the bucket before a specified deadline in order to gain admission to the system.
+In this algorithm, every flow is required to obtain tokens from the bucket before a specified deadline to gain admission to the system.

 ### Timeout Factor {#timeout-factor}